CJ McCollum

-Christian James McCollum (born September 19, 1991) is an American professional basketball player for the Washington Wizards of the National Basketball Association (NBA).
+Christian James McCollum (born September 19, 1991) is an American professional basketball player for the Atlanta Hawks of the National Basketball Association (NBA).
 He played college basketball for the Lehigh Mountain Hawks and was named the Patriot League Player of the Year in 2010 and 2012.
 McCollum was selected by the Portland Trail Blazers tenth overall in the 2013 NBA draft.
 He was chosen as the NBA Most Improved Player in 2016.
-McCollum was traded to the New Orleans Pelicans in 2022 and the Wizards in 2025.
-McCollum served as president of the National Basketball Players Association from 2021-2025.
+McCollum was traded to the New Orleans Pelicans in 2022, the Washington Wizards in 2025, and to the Atlanta Hawks in 2026.
+McCollum served as president of the National Basketball Players Association from 2021 to 2025.